blackberry/blackberry.github.com/ndk/samples.md

 # Samples for the Native SDK for BlackBerry&reg; Tablet OS

-We include a comprehensive list of code samples, all available under an [ASL2](http://www.apache.org/licenses/LICENSE-2.0.html) license.
+## NDK-Samples

-## Samples
+The [NDK-Samples](http://github.com/blackberry/NDK-Samples) repository includes a comprehensive list of code samples, all available under an [ASL2](http://www.apache.org/licenses/LICENSE-2.0.html) license.

 * [AccelerometerSample](https://github.com/blackberry/NDK-Samples/tree/master/AccelerometerSample/) - how to
  handle updates from the accelerometer sensor.